 It has a distinctly retro flavour, harking back to the earliest Honda cars of the 1970s, but the technology is bang up to date and in some cases even betters that fitted to £100,000+ models.
 In an effort to outdo Tesla, the Honda even has a setting to turn the dashboard into a virtual fish tank.

 But all this style comes at a price.
 It might seem cheap compared to those big Teslas and the other posh brands, but the Honda’s base price of just over £26,000 seems a bit steep compared to other small electric cars with similar (or even better) battery capaicties.

 This means there are some compromises.
 Firstly it’s just a four seater, and the boot is tiny.
 More crucially for an electric car, the range is between 125 and 137 miles, depending on which wheels you choose, as the bling rims create more drag and sap the power.
+We've actually struggled to get the range metre into three figures on most charges - that's a bit of a shock after being in other rival EVs.
 That’s not that impressive a figure by modern standards but the e is conceived as a commuter car rather than a long-distance cruiser, so Honda made the decision to save costs and weight by keeping the battery to a size which fits the brief.

 To make up for the small battery, Honda has made it quick and easy to use the fastest chargers in public when you are on a long journey, and a DC feed at a 100kW rapid point takes just half an hour to get to 80%, and not much more on the more common 50kW units.

 Once you’ve got charge, the e is good fun to drive.
 There are two motors available, a 134bhp basic and 151bhp for the posher ‘Advance’ model.
 The motor powers the rear wheels, which means you don’t get any of the boy-racer style wheel spins that can affect some electric cars if you are a bit keen on the accelerator pedal.